Malham Cove & Gordale Scar

 Some great sandstone climbing to be experienced in rolling countryside of Shropshire.
 This small outcrop boasts a large array of climbing experiences and some breathtaking views.Route in OS Maps Map: OS Explorer 241

 There are more than 11 remaining air crash sites on Kinder Scout, the most visited being the B-29 Superfortress on Bleaklow which came down on the 3rd November 1948.
-Despite taking place over 70 years ago it almost feels (and looks!) like it happened yesterday.
+Despite taking place over 70 years ago it almost feels (and looks!) like it happened yesterday thanks to the remoteness of this vast moorland.
 Parking is located in the lay-by on the A57, north of the Snake Pass Inn.
 It’s a pleasant 4 mile walk to the crash site through Lady Clough Forest.
-Why not plan a longer route and make the most of the the wild and rugged moorland of Kinder Scout?
+Why not plan a longer route and make the most of the wild and rugged moorland of Kinder Scout?
 It’s so large, you have enough space to really get away from it all!LADY CLOUGH TO B29 CRASH SITE ROUTE

 Both walks are brought to you by Helen Newman from the OS team.
 Follow Helen's adventures on Instagram.